If you’re looking for a warming, comforting winter drink, look no further than this Ginger Amazake!

 This drink used to be served by street vendors, and nowadays is popular served at stalls at festivals.
 It’s also often served at shrines at New Year’s.

 Being naturally sweet, amazake can also be used for desserts or smoothies.
 It’s often used for weaning babies as it’s easy to digest.

-Unprocessed, it looks like rice pudding, but when it’s pureed it has the consistency of cream.
-It is usually served thinned out with water, which means it has the consistency of milk.
+The unprocessed version looks like rice pudding, but when it’s pureed it has the consistency of cream.
+It is usually served thinned out with water so that it has the consistency of milk.

 If you buy a ready-made amazake, this Ginger Amazake drink couldn’t be easier to make!
-Just grate some ginger and let steep in boiling water.
+All you need to do is grate some ginger and let steep in boiling water.
 Then strain to get rid of the ginger and stir in the amazake.

 I love the combination of the naturally sweet amazake with the fiery ginger.
 They pair together to create a delicious and nutritious warming drink that’s perfect for an afternoon pick-me-up!
 It’s also vegan, gluten-free and naturally sweet.